sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

 In the **Push Desk**, find your device using the filter options, and enter the following content in the **Message** area:

 ```
-HCPms says: 'How do you like the tutorials so far?
+SAPcpms says: 'How do you like the tutorials so far?
 ```

 If you click **Send**, your device should now receive a new push notification: